jeremiemartinez/jeremiemartinez.github.com/_posts/2016-04-19-gocd-android.md

 I thought a lot about this because I realized that my integration server was not reflecting at all this slide and that it would be interesting to have a more pipeline approach.

-## Why GoCD ?
+## Why Go CD ?

 Most of the projects I have been working on (and at Captain Train also) needed to be self-hosted.
 I know there are a lot of great tools like [Travis CI](https://travis-ci.org), [Circle CI](https://circleci.com) or [Codeship](https://codeship.com) for instance but there are all PaaS solution.

-GoCD was providing the pipeline approach I was looking for:
+Go CD was providing the pipeline approach I was looking for:

 1. **Small steps over monolythic script**.
 Indeed, like you are breaking your code into small methods, you should break your pipeline into small steps.
 Small steps makes it easier to debug and maintain.
 2. **Automation over human process**.
 It permits to avoid human errors.
 Automate as much as possible, even the smallest task.